violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 {:.align-center}
 [Crypto Quick(est) Start]({% link resources/for-clients/using-cryptocurrency/quick-start/index.md %}){:.button}

+One very important thing to remember is that buying Zcash at a cryptocurrency exchange is *not* private; you're buying transparent ZEC, not shielded ZEC.

-For regulatory compliance reasons, most big exchanges don't support Zcash's shielded mode, which means buying ZEC with fiat currency is one of a very small number of situations in which you may need to provide your transparent address (sometimes called a "t-addr") to the exchange to buy your ZEC.
-However, once purchased and sent directly to your Zashi wallet, the app will automatically shield your funds, making them private again.
+For regulatory compliance reasons, most big exchanges don't support Zcash's shielded mode, which means buying ZEC with fiat currency is one of a very small number of situations in which you may need to provide your transparent address (sometimes called a "t-addr") to the exchange to move your ZEC into your Zashi wallet app.
+However, once purchased and held in your Zashi wallet, the app will automatically shield your funds, making them private again.

+This is why, if you intend to use Zcash, my advice is to simply buy Bitcoin or Ethereum, and then [use the swap deposit method in Zashi](#how-to-do-a-swap-deposit-with-zashi) that I described above to convert those funds from your crypto exchange account to Zcash in your Zashi wallet app.

 > &#x1F4A1; As of this writing (August 2025), [Gemini is the one cryptocurrency exchange I'm aware of that supports Zcash's shielded addresses](https://www.gemini.com/blog/youre-one-step-closer-to-financial-freedom-with-shielded-zec-withdrawals){:target="_blank"}, including the universal address format that Zashi uses.

-It's important to note that buying ZEC from one of these big exchanges and sending it directly to your Zashi wallet app is not the same as buying ZEC and then keeping it in the account you created at the exchange from which you bought the ZEC.
+It's extremely important to understand that buying ZEC from one of these big exchanges and sending it directly to your Zashi wallet app is not the same as buying ZEC and then keeping it in the account you created at the exchange.
 By moving your funds out of the exchange and into your Zashi wallet app immediately, you are doing the equivalent of withdrawing your money from the bank so you can hold onto it (and protect it) yourself.

+The important takeaway is that by choosing to hold a privacy coin, once you receive your ZEC or XMR in your self-custodial wallet app, you can move it about freely and privately.
+That's the only way to effectively free your money from others' control.

 ### Buy Monero in Cake Wallet